Tight Pennsylvania GOP Senate race; Mastriano wins gov nod

 HARRISBURG, Pa.
-(AP) — Donald Trump’s choice for Pennsylvania governor won his primary Tuesday night and his Senate pick was locked in an exceedingly close contest as the former president worked to expand his hold on the Republican Party.
+(AP) — Donald Trump's preferred candidate in Pennsylvania's Senate Republican primary was essentially tied with a more traditional rival, while his pick for governor notched a commanding victory Tuesday as the former president worked to expand his hold on the GOP.

-Trump’s late endorsement helped put the already surging Doug Mastriano, a far-right state senator, over the top in the GOP governor's primary in one of the nation's premier battleground states.
-But Mehmet Oz, the celebrity heart surgeon endorsed by Trump, was locked with former hedge fund manager David McCormick in a race that was too early to call.
+Doug Mastriano was already surging in the governor's race when Trump issued an endorsement over the weekend supporting the far-right state senator.
+But Mehmet Oz, the celebrity heart surgeon endorsed by Trump, was locked with former hedge fund manager David McCormick in a race that was too early to call Wednesday morning.

-Mastriano has trumpeted the former president’s lies about nonexistent, widespread voter fraud costing him the 2020 election.
-He was outside the U.S. Capitol when a mob overran it during the deadly 2021 insurrection, which could repel critical moderates in the general election.
-If he were to win in the fall, he would shape how elections are conducted in Pennsylvania — where the governor appoints the secretary of state, who oversees how elections are run.
+Pennsylvania law requires recounts when the margin between the top two candidates is 0.5 percentage points or less.
+With just a few hundred votes separating Oz and McCormick, the result may not be clear for several days.

 People are also reading…